-It was to this point that we were brought by our study of common sense and by its revelation of the scotosis of the dramatic subject and of the threefold bias of the practical subject.
-Then we appealed to a higher viewpoint, to an X which we named; cosmopolis; and indicated some of its features.
-But if the need of some cosmopolis makes manifest the inadequacy of common sense to deal with the issue, on a deeper level it makes manifest the inadequacy of man.
-For the possibility of a cosmopolis is conditioned by the possibility of a critical human science, and a critical human science is conditioned by the possibility of a correct and accepted illo philosophy.
-However, as the intervaning chapters have attempted to explain, and as the history of philosophy rather abundantly confirms, the polymorphism of human consciousness loses none of its ambivalence because men have turned to philosophy.
-On the contrary, the many philosophers are but the adequate expression of the inner polymorphic fact.
-For every human discovery can be formulated either as a position or as a counterposition.
+Our study of common sense and by its revelation of the scotosis of the dramatic subject and of the threefold bias of the practical subject.
+Then we appealed to a higher viewpoint, to an X which we named Cosmopolis, and indicated some of its features.
+But if the need of some Cosmopolis makes manifest the inadequacy of common sense to deal with the issue, on a deeper level it makes manifest the inadequacy of man.
+For the possibility of a Cosmopolis is conditioned by the possibility of a critical human science, and a critical human science is conditioned by the possibility of a correct and accepted philosophy.
+However, as the intervening chapters have attempted to explain, and as the history of philosophy rather abundantly confirms, the polymorphism of human consciousness loses none of its ambivalence because men have turned to philosophy.
+On the contrary, the many philosophies arek but the adequate expression of the inner polymorphic fact.
+For every human discovery can be formulated either as a position or as a counter-position.
 The positions invite development, and in the measure that they are developed, they are expressed in many ways.
 Initially, each may appear singly.
 Then it is joined with further antithetical questions.
 Then positions begin to coalesce, first in more numerous but lesser syntheses, later in fewer but more comprehensive unities.
 Besides the many expressions of the positions, there are the counter-positions, and they invite reversal.
-But the reversal that could come from a single, penetrating stroke, more commonly is delayed.
-The counter-position expands by the unfolding of 1ts logical implications; it recognizes its fellows and unites with them in a common cause; together they foresee the impending danger of reversal, not in its root, but in some particular manifestation; and then they shift their ground and avoid the menaced attack.
-So the counter-positions multiply; they occupy a vast territory from high-minded incoherence to simple-minded opportunism and violence; and if the worst of the counterpositions has no truck with any position, if the most perfect expression of the positions happens to be free from any taint of the counter-positions, still philosophers are men and the vast majority of them cling to some blend of both.
+But the reversal that could come from a single, penetrating stroke, more commonly is delayed. counter-position expands by its regical the unfolding of its logical implications; it recognizes its fellows and unites with them in a common x cause; together they foresee the impending danger of reversal, not in its root, but in some particular manifestation; and then they shift their ground and avoid the menaced attack.
+So the counter-positions multiply; they occupy a vast territory from high-minded incoherence to simple-minded opportunism and violence; and if the worst of the counter-positions has no truck with any position, if the most perfect expression of the positions happens to be free from any taint of the counter-positions, still philosophers are men and the vast majority of them cling to some blend of both.

-This conclusion may sound like scepticism.
-But certainly I would be the last to deny the possibility of working out a philosophy on the basis of the polymorphism of human consciousness and of the dialectical opposition between positions and counter-positions, After all, one does not deem impossible what one labors to achieve.
-Yet, if I fancy that I have made some contribution towards a philosophy of philosophies, I cannot dream so complex a transposition to end multiplicity; I cannot but suppose that those that will accept my conclusions also will endeavor to improve upon them. while those that disagree, where they cease to believe silence the more efficacious weapon, will labor manfully to reverse my views.
-Moreover, in the measure that this work and subsequent improvements upon it possess concrete and practical implications, in that measure not only human intelligence and reasonableness but also human will and the established routimes of human sensitivity and intersubjectivity are involved.
+This conclusion may sound like scepticism. certainly I would be the last to deny the possibility of working out a philosophy on the basis of the polymorphism of human consciousness and of the dialectical opposition between positions and counter-positions.
+After all, one does not deem impossible what one labors to achieve.
+Yet, if I fancy that I have made some contribution towards a philosophy of I cannot dream so complex a transposition to end multiplicity; philosophies, I cannot but suppose that those that will accept my conclusions also will endeavor to improve upon them, and once they rea they, believe silence the while those that disagree, unless more efficacious weapon, will labor manfully to reverse my views.
+Moreover, in the measure that this work and subsequent improvements upon it possess concrete and practical implications, in that measure not only human intelligence and reasonableness but also human will and the established routines of human sensitivity and intersubjectivity are involved.
 So the Babel of men's minds passes into the conflict of their wills, and the conflict of wills reaches for its panoply of image and emotion, sound and passion.